edoardottt/scilla/README.md

              [-c use also a web crawler]
              [-plain Print only results]
              [-nr No follow redirects]
+             [-ua Set the User Agent]
-             -target <target (URL)> REQUIRED
+             [-rua Generate a random user agent for each request] -target <target (URL)> REQUIRED
        - report [-p <start-end> or ports divided by comma] [-ws subdomains wordlist]